 Designed for the student who plans to apply for admission to the occupational therapy program at the University of Tennessee, Memphis, Center for Health Sciences.
-Two years of course work at Walters State plus two years of study at the degree granting institution are required.
+A minimum of 90 hours of college level course work is required prior to admission.